-More than 44 million people watch the Macy's Thanksgiving Day Parade on television each year, but not everyone is fortunate enough (or brave enough) to experience the parade in person.
+More than 44 million people watch the Macy's Thanksgiving Day Parade, this year taking place Thursday, November 28th, on television each year, but not everyone is fortunate enough (or brave enough) to experience the parade in person.

 Still, over three and a half million people line the parade route in New York City on Thanksgiving morning to celebrate the holiday.
 This means that getting to the parade on time, knowing where to go to see through the crowd, and being prepared for a long day on the NYC streets can go a long way to making sure you have an enjoyable day at the parade.

 These tips and pieces of advice will give you a leg up on finding a good spot and staying comfortable in the late November weather.

 Get There Earlier to Get the Better Viewing Spots

 Although the parade starts at 9 a.m. on Thanksgiving Day, brave parade-going folks start lining up along the parade route by 6:30 a.m. (at the latest).
 You probably don't need to get to your parade spot before 7 a.m., but prime locations along the route may already be claimed by then.

 Many people bring stools, folding chairs, or milk crates for sitting or standing on to make the long parade waiting and watching time more comfortable.
 Keep in mind that you can easily be outside for four or five hours if you arrive early and stay for the whole parade, and November mornings can be quite chilly in New York City.
 Dress warmly and bring layers.
 Yet another option is to book a hotel on the parade route and watch from your room.
 Many hotels have deals for the event, and also stage elaborate Thanksgiving meals.